-Background: The Roma population has a high prevalence of cardiovascular risk factors, higher mortality, and shorter life expectancy.
-It is found in largest numbers in Romania, but published data are still scarce here.
+Background.
+The Roma population has a high prevalence of cardiovascular risk factors, higher mortality, and shorter life expectancy.
+It is found in the largest number in Romania, but published data are still scarce here.
 We studied cardiovascular risk factors and disease along with target organ damage on a population of Roma inhabitants from Bucharest, Romania.

-Methods: This cross-sectional study enrolled, in a community-based participatory research manner, 806 Roma subjects (18-83 years).
+Methods.
+This cross-sectional study enrolled 806 Roma subjects (18-83 years), in a community-based participatory research manner.
 Demographics included anthropometric data, a questionnaire on social status, education, medical history, and health deleterious behaviors.
 Medical evaluation included clinical examination, blood pressure, ankle-brachial index, pulse wave velocity measurements, blood tests (complete blood count, lipid profile, glucose, creatinine, uric acid), dip-stick microalbuminuria, dilated fundoscopy, ECG, and echocardiography.

 Results.
 Prevalence of all cardiovascular risk factors was high, peaking in abnormal lipid metabolism (82.13%), heavy smoking (63.02% including ex-smokers) and obesity (50.99%).
 The first and the latter were actually similar to the general population in Romania.
 Almost half of subjects were at high or very high risk for fatal cardiovascular disease.